mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 ## The Grammar of Space

 We have explored what we can do with *one* socket, but what happens when we add more sockets to the equation?

-If we have 2 sockets (i.e. transforms) we can calculate a line that describes a *distance* between them.
+For instance, if we have 2 sockets (i.e. transforms) we can calculate a line that describes the *distance* between them.
-If we have 3 we can calculate a triangular plane that describes an *area* between them.
-If we have 4 and more we can calculate a polygon that describes a *volume* between them.

-So sockets can be used to declare more than just simple points in space when composed together.
-In fact we don't even need to go that far to achieve basic shapes.

 We can calculate a *rectangle* using only 2 sockets: origin and extent.
 We can calculate a *sphere* using only 2 sockets: origin and radius.
 We can calculate a *capsule* using only 3 sockets: origin, radius and half-height.

-If you are familiar with tracing in Unreal Engine you will notice that those are the basic shapes for sweep traces.
+If you are familiar with tracing in Unreal Engine you may notice that those are the basic shapes for sweep traces.
 Can you guess where I'm going with this?
 Did I drive it home yet?
-Let's try to use sockets to define where our weapons apply damage and then trace that exact shape!
+We can use sockets to define where our weapons apply damage and then trace that exact shape!

 ## Executing the Trace